bhubie/talks/making-impossible-states-impossible/slides/slides.md

 TODO - some gif...

 ---
+layout: section
 transition: slide-up
 ---

-# Discriminated unions / Tagged unions / Algebaric Data types / Sum types
+# Discriminated unions /
+# Tagged unions /
+# Algebaric Data types /
+# Sum types

 <!--
  Differnt langues calls this differnt things and they each have their differnet meaning